to measure and see how acuity deteriorates as the stimulus is moved

 Place your head centered on the screen 24" from the monitor surface.

 Fixate on the red fixation mark.
 Do not move your eyes from that

-The stimulus will be presented at the position closest to the fovea that it
+The stimulus will be presented at the position you chose for this condition.

 If you see it, press the yes button or the z key.

 If you do not see it, press the no button or the / key.

 The threshold is calculated at the end of the experiment.